'You'd hope he'd learnt': Killer driver caught with 'large quantity' of drugs while on sentence

 Higginson was found to have had a cocktail of drugs in his system, including MDMA, cannabis and methamphetamine, at the time of the crash.

-However, a police crash report indicated that fatigue was likely a key factor, the court heard at the sentencing.
+However, a police crash report indicated that fatigue was likely a key factor, it was heard at the sentencing.

-At his most recent court appearance, Higginson pleaded guilty to the charge of possession of cannabis.
+At today's court appearance, Higginson pleaded guilty to the charge of possession of cannabis.

 The charge stemmed from a police search of his Bell Block address on May 4 this year.